Scrutinizing the Alignment Limit in Two-Higgs-Doublet Models. Part 1: $m_h = 125$ GeV: Results

-A strong interrelation is also found between $m_A$, $m_H$ and $m_{H^\pm}$ as illustrated in Fig.~\ref{mA_mH_mC}.
+The interrelation between $m_A$, $m_H$ and $m_{H^\pm}$ is illustrated in Fig.~\ref{mA_mH_mC}.
 The two panels show $m_H$ versus $m_A$ with color-coding according to $m_{H^\pm}$, with the ordering going from high (blue) to low (red) $m_{H^\pm}$ values.
 While the correlation of $m_{H^\pm}$ with $m_H$ and $m_A$ is somewhat different in Type~I and Type~II, in both models a light charged Higgs below 500--600~GeV requires that the $H$ and $A$ also be not too heavy, with masses below about 800~GeV.
 When inverting the plotting order of $m_{H^\pm}$ (not shown), we find that for any given $\mhpm$ there is a lower limit on $m_H$ and $m_A$: for $m_{H^\pm}\sim 1$~TeV, also $m_{H,A}$ are of that order.
 In turn, when $m_H$ and $m_A$ are in the non-decoupling regime, $m_{H^\pm}$ cannot be much heavier.
-The absence of points in a triangular region at low $m_A$ and $m_H$ in Type~II (but not for Type~I) is due to the fact that in the Type~II model $B$-physics requires $\mhpm\gsim 300\gev$ and at low $m_A$ the precision electroweak $T$ parameter constraint would be violated if $m_H$ differs very much from $\mhpm$.\footnote{Very recently, the analysis of Misiak and collaborators~\cite{Misiak:2015xwa} has improved the charged Higgs mass bound in the Type II 2HDM to $m_{H^\pm} \gsim 480$~GeV at $95\%$~CL.
-We have not implemented this stricter bound in our scans.}
+The absence of points in the light mass region $m_{H,A}\lesssim 400$~GeV in Type~II (but not for Type~I), already noted in the previous paragraph is due to the fact that in the Type~II model $B$-physics requires $\mhpm\gsim 480\gev$ and at low $m_A$ the precision electroweak $T$ parameter constraint would be violated if $m_H$ differs very much from $\mhpm$.
+As also mentioned above, an additional band with $m_A\approx 150$--$350$~GeV is cut out by the $H,A\to\tau\tau$ limits.
+We will see later that this corresponds to a large extent to the ``opposite-sign'' $C_D$ solution with large $\tan\beta$ in Type~II.